brandendupont-mcw/second-cms/src/documentation-pages/technical-notes.md

 <a name="custody"></a>**In custody:** When an individual is being detained by law enforcement, the court, or another legal entity and is not free to leave.

-<a name="pleaagreement"></a>**Plea agreement**: an agreement between the prosecution and the defendant defining the specific conditions and crimes to which a defendant will plead guilty.
+<a name="pleaagreement"></a>**Plea agreement**: an agreement between the prosecution and the defendant defining the specific conditions and crimes to which a defendant chooses to plead guilty.

 <a name="pretrial"></a>**Pretrial detention:** Defendants who are detained pretrial are incarcerated in jail prior to resolution of the case.